arrrrny/forklift/crates/assistant_tools/src/grep_tool/description.md

-Searches the contents of files in the project with a regular expression
+Searches the contents of files in the project using a regular expression.

-- Prefer this tool to path search when searching for symbols in the project, because you won't need to guess what path it's in.
-- Supports full regex syntax (eg. "log.*Error", "function\\s+\\w+", etc.)
-- Pass an `include_pattern` if you know how to narrow your search on the files system
-- Never use this tool to search for paths.
-Only search file contents with this tool.
+**Input Fields**:
+1. Regex (Required): The pattern to search for within file contents.
+Supports full regex syntax such as log.*Error or function\\\\s+\\\\w+.
+2. Include Pattern (Optional): Glob pattern to narrow the search to specific files or directories, for example **/*.rs for Rust files.
+3. Offset (Optional): Starting position for paginated results, starting at zero by default.
+4. Case Sensitive (Optional): Flag to enable case-sensitive matching, false by default.

+**Usage**:
-- Use this tool when you need to find files containing specific patterns
-- Results are paginated with 20 matches per page.
-Use the optional 'offset' parameter to request subsequent pages.
+Use this tool to locate specific patterns in file contents, such as function definitions or error logs.
+Prefer this tool over path search when searching for symbols, as it directly scans file contents.
+Results are paginated with 20 matches per page.
+Use the offset parameter to navigate pages.

+**Examples**:
+To find all occurrences of Error in Rust files, search using Regex Error and Include Pattern for Rust files.
+To perform a case-sensitive search for TODO, enable Case Sensitive and search using Regex TODO.